-- The ideal room temperature is different for every person, and changes depending on air humidity, clothing worn and levels of physical activity.
+- The ideal room temperature is different for every person, and changes depending on humidity, clothing and activity levels.

-- We recommend aiming for an average room temperature of 20°C, with the bedroom being slightly cooler and the bathroom being slightly warmer.
+- We recommend aiming for an average room temperature of 20°C, with the bedroom slightly cooler and the bathroom slightly warmer.

 - Invest in a digital thermostat to better track and manage your home’s temperature wherever you are.